 My Latin Life here to give you some insight into the cost of living in Latin America.

-Using Expatistan, I've compared the cost of living between the most-searched-for Central and South American cities on my website to help you decide where to live or travel in Latin America.
+Using Expatistan, I've compared the cost of living between the most-searched-for major Central and South American cities on my website to help you decide where to live or travel in Latin America.

 Let the showdown begin!

 What Does It Cost To Live In Latin America?

 Mexico City vs Lima

 Mexico City vs Bogota

 Bogota vs Panama City

 Bogota vs Buenos Aires

 Bogota vs Lima